boomcms/docs/chunks.md

 Chunks define an editable area of the page which can be interacted with by users in the editing environment to change the content of a page.

 Clicking on a chunk when in the editor will allow the content in that chunk to be edited.
+When a chunk is edited a new [Page version](/docs/page-versioning.html) will be created as a draft.
+If a chunk doesn't contain any content then it will only appear to CMS users.

 There are many different types of chunks which can be defined within a page template and the editing interface with which a user is presented will depend on the type of chunk.

-If a chunk doesn't contain any content then it will only appear to CMS users.

 ## Text
 Text chunks define an area of editable page text and are edited with the WYSIWYG editor.